clear-street/kafka-ui/.github/clear-street/README.md

 We add `BufAndSchemaRegistryAwareRecordSerDe`, which can do both Buf- and SchemaRegistry-aware deserialization of Kafka messages.

 The `BufClient` manages connection to Buf registry.

+The `// clst specific` comment should help with merging with upstream.